kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 + Be unopinionated about the underlying object-store.
 + Give provisioners a simple interface with minimal constraints.
 + Cause the app pod to wait until the target bucket has been created and is accessible.

+### Non-Goals
++ Update Kubernetes PVC-PV API to support object buckets.
++ Handle the small percentage of apps that will not be portable due to use of non-compatible object-store features.
+For example, an app that uses a feature in object-store-1 that is not provided in object-store-2, and the app now is tied to an object-store-2 endpoint.

 ### Assumptions
 1. _Brownfield_, meaning existing buckets, is not supported.